When it comes to ultraviolet light, UVB rays get a lot of the spotlight as they're the cause of melanoma. But what about UVA rays?

 A tanning bed session is a highly-concentrated dose of UVA.
 Stay away.

-By living a sun-safe life, you’ll reduce both the chance of skin cancer and wrinkles.
-That sounds well worth the effort.
+By living a sun-safe life, you’ll reduce both the chance of skin cancer and aging.